dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/deadline.md

   - projectadmin-wizard-details
 ---

 To set a deadline for responses, press the &ldquo;Edit project&rdquo; button on the right side of the project header.
-In the Progress menu, select &ldquo;Responses&rdquo;.
+In the Progress menu, select &ldquo;Responses.&rdquo;

 ### Adding a deadline to a project

-Under &ldquo;Responses due at&rdquo;, select a date and time to set a deadline for responses.
+Under &ldquo;Responses due at,&rdquo; select a date and time to set a deadline for responses.

 ![Setting a deadline.](../images/deadline1.png)